Advancing the Treatment of Pulmonary Embolism

 Device-related MAEs

-through 30 days
+Within 48 hours and through 30 days

-RV/LV Ratio
+RV/LV Ratio Reduction

-Clot burden reduction based on change in refined modified Miller score
+Based on change in refined modified Miller score

 Review ‘Novel Aspiration Thrombectomy and Blood Reinfusion System for Acute Intermediate-Risk Pulmonary Embolism: AVENTUS Trial Results’ in JSCAI.